Mental Health and Abortions among Young Women: Time-varying Unobserved Heterogeneity, Health Behaviors, and Risky Decisions: A framework of mental health and risky behavior

-Our model offers an interpretation for differences in inter-temporal decision-making across the two groups of women and the consequences on mental health development.
-Of course, it is not the only model that could be used to explain the observed patterns.
-For instance, heterogeneity in decision-making and mental health could be driven by heterogeneity in impatience reflected in different time discounting without present bias.
-By introducing a present bias, we stress the importance of \textit{now} regardless of what happens in the future \citep{laibson1997golden,o2015present}.
-It seems plausible to assume that a woman who is at a party and meets a handsome guy, decides in the ``heat-of-the-moment'' to have unprotected sex even though she may be aware of future costs, e.g. in mental health.
-However, if you ask her whether she should behave this way at the next party, she certainly would say no. The behavioral literature discusses several other models that incorporate anomalies in discounted utility, such as ``visceral influences'', habit formation or projection bias \citep[for a discussion, see][]{frederick2002time}.
-Our exploratory theoretical analysis does not aim at differentiating between these different models.
+Our model offers an interpretation for differences in inter-temporal decision-making across the two groups and the consequences for mental health development.
+Of course, it is not the only model that could explain the observed patterns.
+For instance, heterogeneity in decision-making and mental health could be driven by heterogeneity in impatience, i.e., by different time discounting without present bias.
+Through the present bias, we stress the importance of \textit{now} regardless of the future \citep{laibson1997golden,o2015present}.
+It seems plausible that a woman at a party who meets a handsome guy decides in the ``heat-of-the-moment'' to have unprotected sex even though she may be aware of future costs, e.g., in mental health costs.
+However, she might say no if you ask her whether she should behave this way at the next party.
+The behavioral literature discusses several other models that incorporate anomalies in discounted utility, such as ``visceral influences'', habit formation or projection bias \citep[for a discussion, see][]{frederick2002time}.
+Our exploratory theoretical analysis does not aim at differentiating between these models.